k8lvin/Developer-salary-prediction_Stack-overflow-dataset/README.md

 ```

 ## Target Variable:
-ConvertedCompYearly - This represents the respondent's annual compensation converted to USD.
+ConvertedCompYearly - represents the respondent's annual compensation converted to USD.

-To improve model quality, salaries are filtered to >= 10000, <= 500000
+- To improve model quality, salaries are filtered to >= 10000, <= 500000

 ## Exploratory Data Analysis (01_eda.ipynb)
-Purpose:
 The EDA notebook is responsible for understanding the dataset before modeling.

-### Tasks Performed
 - Loading raw survey data.
 - Exploring dataset dimensions.
 - Inspecting missing values.